thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * fix: the rated_card limit threshold is not computed like it should
 * fix: investigate if relative overdueness is not broken :(
 * add a "search_mode" argument that scans ALL unsuspended cards in the collection to allow for searching + a search_offline mode that only search through the cache
-* add a method that shows all acronyms in your collection
 * add a method to bury the card without creating a filtered deck
 * look into sentence mining methods from sbert, that might be a useful idea
 * take a look at topic modelling techniques that might be cleaner to invoke than the whole ctf-idf section